root-project/root/README/ReleaseNotes/v614/index.md

   - Replace low resolution images with bigger ones more suited for modern screens.

 ## Build System and Configuration
+  - ROOT can now be built against an externally built llvm and clang (llvm can be used unpatched, clang still require ROOT specific patches).
+The options are builtin_llvm and builtin_clang both defaulting to ON.
   - Update RConfigure.h with R__HAS__VDT if the package is found/builtin
   - CMake exported targets now have the `INTERFACE_INCLUDE_DIRECTORIES` property set ([ROOT-8062](https://sft.its.cern.ch/jira/browse/ROOT-8062)).
   - The `-fPIC` compile flag is no longer propagated to dependent projects via `CMAKE_CXX_FLAGS` ([ROOT-9212](https://sft.its.cern.ch/jira/browse/ROOT-9212)).